Design as Activism 2024

 Accessibility Accommodations

-Keynotes and panel discussions will have microphones, and workshops and conversations will have amplification available as needed.
+Keynotes and panel discussions have microphones, and workshops and conversations will have amplification available as needed.
 ASL interpretation available upon request.
 Please contact Jessica Meharry (jmeharry@id.iit.edu) to request accommodations.

 The Institute of Design at Kaplan is easily accessible by public transportation.